The Housing Market Crash of 2007 and What Caused the Crash

 January 11: Bank of America acquired Countrywide financial for 4.1 billion dollars.
 Countrywide had a total of 1.5 trillion dollars worth of loans.

 March 16: Bear Stearns on the verge of bankruptcy signs a merger agreement with J.P.
-Morgan to sell itself for $2 a share which was fraction of the current trading price.
+Morgan to sell itself for $2 a share which was a fraction of the current trading price.

 May 19: The markets had its final day above 13,000 closing at 13028.

-September 6: The treasury announced a takeover of both Fannie Mae and Freddie Mac that had over 5 trillion dollars in mortgages.
+September 6: The Treasury announced a takeover of both Fannie Mae and Freddie Mac that had over 5 trillion dollars in mortgages.

 September 14: Bank of America signs a deal to acquire Merrill Lynch.